Hey there! Have you ever had trouble sleeping?

 Sleep Disorder Treatment

-- Lifestyle changes: Making changes to your daily habits and routines can often help improve sleep quality.
+- Lifestyle changes: Changing your daily habits and routines can help improve sleep quality.
 This might include establishing a regular sleep schedule, limiting caffeine and alcohol intake, and creating a relaxing bedtime routine.

-- Cognitive-behavioral therapy (CBT): CBT is a type of talk therapy that can help you identify and change negative thoughts and behaviors that are interfering with your sleep.
+- Cognitive-behavioral therapy (CBT): CBT is a type of talk therapy that can help you identify and change negative thoughts and behaviors that interfere with your sleep.
 It can be a highly effective treatment for insomnia and other sleep disorders.

-- Medication: There are several types of medications that can be used to treat sleep disorders, including sedatives, antidepressants, and medications specifically designed for certain sleep disorders like sleep apnea or restless leg syndrome.
+- Medication: Several medications can be used to treat sleep disorders, including sedatives, antidepressants, and medications specifically designed for certain sleep disorders like sleep apnea or restless leg syndrome.

 - Continuous Positive Airway Pressure (CPAP): CPAP is a common treatment for sleep apnea.
 It involves wearing a mask over your nose and/or mouth that delivers a continuous stream of air to keep your airways open while you sleep.